tgstation/tgstation-server/README.md

 ### Viewing Server Logs
 * Logs are stored in the Windows event viewer under `Windows Logs` -> `Application`.
 You'll need to filter this list for `TG Station Server`
 * Every event type is keyed with an ID.
-A complete listing of these IDs can be found [here](https://github.com/tgstation/tgstation-server/blob/master/TGServerService/ServerService.cs#L15).
+A complete listing of these IDs and their purpose can be found [here](https://github.com/tgstation/tgstation-server/blob/master/TGServerService/EventID.cs).
 * You can also import the custom view `View TGS3 Logs.xml` in this folder to have them automatically filtered

 ### Enabling upstream changelog generation